 About

-As the Pro Vice-Chancellor, Sessional Academic Experience, Jaclyn led efforts to improve the lifecycle of nearly 2,500 sessional academic staff, focusing on recruitment, retention, and professional development.
-This role refined her skills in managing large-scale projects and implementing strategic initiatives that drive positive change, directly informing her current work at the university level.
+Previously, as Pro Vice-Chancellor Sessional Academic Experience, Jaclyn led improvements to the employment lifecycle of nearly 2,500 sessional academic staff, strengthening recruitment, retention, professional development, and compliance.
+This role provided a foundation in large-scale program leadership, workforce reform, and institutional change management, directly informing her current portfolio.

-Jaclyn’s leadership has been acknowledged through prestigious awards for innovative teaching practices, including Deakin Teacher of the Year (twice), an AAUT Teaching Excellence Award and a Citation.
+Her leadership and teaching excellence have been recognised through multiple awards, including Deakin Teacher of the Year (twice), an Australian Award for University Teaching Teaching Excellence Award, and an AAUT Citation.

 Vice-Chancellors Town Hall with Pro-vice Chancellor Jaclyn Broadbent